atiyasarwar/enumerator/README.md

 **Guide Link:** [Blackbird](https://github.com/p1ngul1n0/blackbird) <br>

 ### Metagoofil <br>
+**Description:** <br>
-**Description:** Metagoofil is a metadata gathering tool that extracts valuable information from publicly available documents, such as PDFs, Word documents, and presentations.
+Metagoofil is a metadata gathering tool that extracts valuable information from publicly available documents, such as PDFs, Word documents, and presentations.
 It helps in revealing sensitive information that might be inadvertently disclosed in the document metadata. <br>

 **Information Gathered:** <br>
 * Metadata from documents, including author names, software used, and timestamps. <br>